sethpuckett/flashcards/README.md

 * Slow load times
 * Minimal or no keyboard support

-Seth's Flashcards supports the following features to solve these problems:
+This application is an attempt to solve these problems with the following features:
 * Decks and cards are managed via Google Spreadsheets.
 This makes it easy to add, remove, and edit cards en masse.
 * No ads or other clutter.
 A minimal UI limits distraction and supports focused study.
 * Once a deck is loaded there are no more calls to the server.
 Switching, hiding, revealing, and shuffling cards is all handled client side, meaning the application is quick and responsive.
 * Once a deck is loaded all primary functionality is available via keyboard shortcuts (using one hand).
 After a small learning curve managing the flashcards via the keyboard is significantly faster than fiddling with a mouse.

 ## User Guide

-### Basic Operation

 When the app loads the first step is to select a deck from the dropdown list and click the `Load Deck` button.
 This will load all the cards in the deck.
 By default one column will be hidden and the other column will be visible.